What is Tomorrow’s Air?

 How is Tomorrow’s Air different from other carbon removal companies?

-Tomorrow’s Air uniquely builds awareness and understanding for carbon removal among travelers and travel companies in addition to channeling investment directly to carbon removal innovators.
+Tomorrow’s Air uniquely builds awareness and understanding for carbon removal among travelers and travel companies in addition to channeling investment directly to carbon removal and sustainable aviation fuel innovators.
 Tomorrow’s Air also offers individuals who join with a monthly subscription access to benefits from a curated community of sustainable travel providers.

 Is Tomorrow’s Air non-profit or for-profit?